Glushiator/chat-tools/README.md

 Works best on modern browsers with geolocation and clipboard access.

-No dependencies.
 No build steps.
+Vue 3 and Buefy are loaded via CDN.

 [No install needed, just open here.](https://glushiator.github.io/chat-tools/)

 ## FAQ

 * Q: Does this send my location to anyone?

-  A: No. Only the address lookup briefly queries OpenStreetMap’s public geocoding API.
+  A: No. Only the address and weather lookups briefly query public APIs (OpenStreetMap and Open-Meteo).
 Saved locations and all other data stay 100% local.

 * Q: Can I share or backup my saved places?